Veilios/web-module-project-intro-css/README.md

 Follow these steps for completing your project.

-- [ ] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [Done] Submit a pull request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
-- [ ] Add your Team Lead as a reviewer on the pull request
+- [Done] Add your Team Lead as a reviewer on the pull request
-- [ ] Your Team Lead will count the project as complete by merging the branch back into master
+- [?]
+Your Team Lead will count the project as complete by merging the branch back into master